Peppermint Candy: Military Visit: May 1980

 Sun-im tries and fails to visit Young-ho while he is performing his military service, just as his company is ordered to quell the events occurring in Gwangju.
+As Young-ho rushes out the barrack, he spills his tin of peppermint candies, and watches as Sun-im walks behind his platoon's vehicle.
 Young-ho is injured by a stray bullet and is unable to follow his comrades.
 While waiting for help, a student approaches him, pleading to be allowed to go home despite violating curfew; he initially mistakes her for Sun-im.
 Just as he is about to let her go, his company returns.
 He frantically fires warning shots, but accidentally kills the girl.
 As the other soldiers gather around, he breaks down inconsolably.

 Picnic: Fall 1979

 A group of students, including Young-ho, are visiting a river for a picnic, the same place they will reunite at 20 years later.
 He meets Sun-im, a factory worker, who gives him a piece of peppermint candy.
 He expresses a clear interest in photography and her, and remarks that he has seen the location in his dreams, despite having never visited before.
 While the others play guitar and sing, Young-ho wanders off, lies down on the riverbank, and stares into the distance.
 A tear falls from his eye, as the sound of a train passing is heard.